drewmiller5/drewmiller5/README.md

 ## About Me:
 I'm a former Collegiate Student-Athlete finishing up my Masters of Science in Cybersecurity at Marymount University.
-I did my undergraduate studies at Elon University (Class of 2025), earning a B.S.B.A Financial Technology and B.S.
-Accounting degree separate degrees.
+I completed my undergraduate studies at Elon University (Class of 2025), earning a B.S.B.A Financial Technology and B.S.
+Accounting, separate degrees.

 I'm targeting to work in Charlotte, North Carolina upon my graduation.